t4th/win32-gui-wrapper/README.md

 ![Alt arch](/doc/calc_example.png?raw=true)

 ## External
-Program uses Scintilla as thRichEdit component and SimpleGrid and thStringGrid.
+Program uses Scintilla as thRichEdit component and SimpleGrid as thStringGrid.

 ## Architecture
 This is architecture overview just to have an idea what is going on.